Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.3.10 =
+removed some taxonomies from having their own feed, caused search engines to freak out replaced some home_url with admin_url for admin location links in the admin_meta restored the protect/unprotect but renamed them ceo_protect ceo_unprotect, wp_reset_query was having 'issues' added injection of the comic-easel version number as a meta tag for the <head> section fixed some injection code where it was returning at the wrong time for the post-info started working on adding chapter= references to the cast-page (not working yet, don't use)

 = 1.3.9 =
 New widget, which displays mini thumbnails with hovercards of the cast members who are in the current comic - courtesy of Chris Maverick.
 Fixed navigation issues, added another option to navigation widget; It no longer erases the titles when clicking save on first time adding it to the sidebar.
 Cleaned up some coding in all of the other widgets.
 Replaced most of the protect() unProtect() with wp_reset_query().
 Comic blog post widget now has an Ordering based on the option in the config.